 In our use case we will set only age filter for files older than 1 year, but younger than 2 years:

 ✓ Notification settings.
-Select here, when you will need to get notification emails from the File Archive job.
-It is possible to set here, if you need a notification email always/never, or, you need it only if an error/warning occurred during the archiving process − for example, if the archive of one or more items failed, then you may get a notification email about this error.
-Into the Recipient list textbox insert the email addresses of the persons, to whom you would like to send these emails.
-It may happen, that the files are modified too often, and too many version are created.
+Select here the cases, when you will need to get notification emails from the File Archive job.
+It is possible to set here if you need a notification email always/never, or you need it only if an error/warning occurred during the archiving process − for example, if the archive of one or more items failed, then you may get a notification email about this error.
+Into the Recipient list textbox insert the email addresses of the people, whom you would like to send these emails to.
+It may happen that the files are modified too often and too many version are created.
 With the Notify if version count reaches option it is possible to define a maximum number of versions, over which the notifications will be sent.
 It is recommended to set here a higher value.
 This feature might also be used for troubleshooting purposes.
 E.g. if the number of versions gets higher than the value specified here, then an error might have occurred during the processing.
-In this use case the notifications will be sent to Walter White, if any errors or warning occur and/or version count reaches 50.
+In this use case, the notifications will be sent to Walter White, if any errors or warning occur and/or version count reaches 50.

 Now you need to wait till 6 PM, when the scheduler starts the job.
 Its running can be checked in the file archive jobs’ grid.

 An end user has multiple choices where to view his archived files.
 He may either browse for them on the Virtual drive, or he can view them in contentWEB (contentWEB is the archive interface of contentACCESS).
 Virtual drive is a special contentACCESS extension developed by TECH-ARROW.
-Even the archived item will not be present here on this drive (it will be present in contentACCESS), but the user can browse for them here.
+Even if the archived item will not be present here on this drive (it will be present in contentACCESS), the user can browse for it here.
 A file opened through the Virtual drive is opened in read-only mode.
 This drive can be shared with any other users, so they can have a very easy access to the archived files.
-The shortcuts that replace the originals can be opened from the original file location.
+The shortcuts, that replace the originals, can be opened from the original file location.
 These shortcuts link to the virtual drive.